caxylive/Net_Projects/notes/026 - Spanning Tree Protocol/README.md

-# STP Fundamentals and Root Selection
+# Lesson 1: STP Fundamentals and Root Selection

 ## 1. **The Importance of Spanning Tree Protocol (STP)**
 - Purpose : STP (IEEE 8.2.1D) is a Layer-2 protocol designed to prevent loops in Ethernet networks that use redundant paths for fault tolerance.